-At first it did not appear perfectly clear in what relation international clique and our White Guards-who can certainly not be regarded as faithful followers of the true church, at least not the social revolutionists-stood to Tichon, and why they have shown such lively interest in the fate of individual servants of God.
-The Curzon note, and the attempts at interference in Russia's internal affairs preceding it, revealed the true political import of the "noble" indignation of the capitalists and their servants, who were anxious to attack the dignity and independence of the Russian people on the pretext of alleged persecution of religious liberty in Soviet Russia.
+At first it did not appear perfectly clear in what relation this international clique and our White Guards-who can certainly not be regarded as faithful followers of the true church, at least not the social revolutionists-stood to Tichon, and why they have shown such lively interest in the fate of individual servants of God.
+The Curzon note, and the attempts at interference in Russia's internal affairs preceding it, revealed the true political import of the "noble" indignation of the capitalists and independence of the Russian people on the pretext of alleged persecution of religious liberty in Soviet Russia.

 Now-if somewhat late-Tichon repents of his deeds.
 He has arrived at his present attitude after a long struggle against the Soviet power, after he has become convinced of the complete ship-wreck of his whole policy, and has recognized that this has not led to the hoped for victory, but to schisms and confusion within the church.
 As soon as he became conscious of this, he expressed his penitence before the whole world.
-The Soviet priests as such.
+The Soviet authorities now deemed it possible to comply with Tichon's petition, and release him.
+This magnanimous action on the part of the Soviet power further accentuates the fact that it has never been influenced by any thought of vengeance against Tichon, or by any intention of persecuting the church or any individual priests as such.